Pyrenean Shepherd (Rough Face)

 Unique facts and fascinating details

-- The breed was used as a messenger and search dog during World War I.
+- The breed was used as a liaison dog during World War I due to its intelligence and speed.

-- They are known for their 'eye' and ability to control sheep with minimal barking.
+- They are known for their 'eye' when working, similar to the Border Collie, but with a more intense, fiery temperament.

 Frequently Asked Questions